Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Characterizing tight-binding models

-In this Appendix, we compare NEMO-3D, the minimal two-band tight-binding model, and effective-mass theory in heterostructures without steps.
-The crystal lattice with alloy disorder is first constructed in 3D, including alloy disorder.
-Taking the dot to be in the orbital ground state of a harmonic confinement potential with a characteristic strength of $\hbar \omega_\text{orb} = 2$~meV, we then reduce the 3D model to an effective 1D model as described in Appendix~\ref{appendix:2Dalloy}.
-This geometry can be solved immediately for the 1D minimal tight-binding model to obtain the valley splitting.
-For the effective-mass model, we first use the same 1D concentration profile to numerically solve for $\psi_\text{env}(z)$, and then compute $E_v^\text{EM}$ using Eq.~(\ref{discreteDelta}).
-Figures~\ref{fig:NemoTbModel}(a) and \ref{fig:NemoTbModel}(c) show correlation plots for valley splittings computed this way for 10 heterostructures, showing nearly perfect agreement between the two methods, for both (a) wide and (c) sharp interfaces.
+In this Appendix, we compare results obtained from NEMO-3D, the minimal two-band tight-binding model, and effective-mass theory in heterostructures without steps.
+We first construct a 3D crystal lattice atom by atom, including alloy disorder.
+Taking the dot to be in the orbital ground state of a harmonic confinement potential with a characteristic strength of $\hbar \omega_\text{orb} = 2$~meV, we then reduce the 3D model to an effective 1D cell geometry as described in Appendix~\ref{appendix:2Dalloy}.
+This geometry can be solved immediately, using the 1D minimal tight-binding model to obtain the valley splitting.
+For the effective-mass model, we use the same 1D concentration profile to numerically solve for $\psi_\text{env}(z)$, and then compute $E_v^\text{EM}$ from Eq.~(\ref{discreteDelta}).
+Figures~\ref{fig:NemoTbModel}(a) and \ref{fig:NemoTbModel}(c) show correlation plots for valley splittings computed this way for 10 disorder realizations, obtaining nearly perfect agreement between the two methods, for both (a) wide and (c) sharp interfaces.

-The full 3D crystal lattice is used to solve for the valley splitting in NEMO-3D.
-Figures~\ref{fig:NemoTbModel}(b) and \ref{fig:NemoTbModel}(d) show correlation plots for the same 10 heterostructures, plotted now for the minimal tight-binding model vs.\ the NEMO-3D model, for (b) wide and (d) sharp interfaces.
-The NEMO-3D valley splitting reults fall slightly below the minimal tight-binding values, but they are clearly well-approximated by a linear scaling of $E_v^\text{NEMO} \approx k E_v^\text{(TB)}$, where $k = 0.74$ for wide interfaces and $k=0.99$ for sharp interfaces.
-Thus, the effects of higher bands ignored by the two-band model can be captured by a modest linear scaling of the valley splitting, which has some dependence on interface width.
+The full 3D crystal lattice geometries used in these simulations are then used to obtain the valley splitting in NEMO-3D.
+Figures~\ref{fig:NemoTbModel}(b) and \ref{fig:NemoTbModel}(d) show correlation plots for the same 10 heterostructures, now comparing the minimal tight-binding model to the NEMO-3D model, for (b) wide and (d) sharp interfaces.
+The NEMO-3D valley splitting results consistently fall slightly below the minimal tight-binding values; however the results are very strongly correlated, and well-approximated by a linear scaling relation, $E_v^\text{NEMO} \approx \alpha E_v^\text{(TB)}$, where $\alpha = 0.74$ for wide interfaces and $\alpha=0.99$ for sharp interfaces.
+Thus, the effect of the higher bands ignored in the two-band model are effectively captured by a modest linear scaling of the valley splitting, which depends on interface width.